jaspervdj/patat/README.md

      *  `code`: the default setting.
      *  `none`: no formatting applied.
      *  `inline`: no formatting applied and no trailing newline.
+ -  `syntax`: When using `container: code` (the default), the output of the eval block will use the same syntax highlighting as the input code block.
+    You can customize this using `syntax`, e.g. `syntax: json`.
  -  `stderr`: Include output from standard error.
 Defaults to `true`.

  -  `wrap`: this is a deprecated name for `container`, used in version 0.11 and earlier.
  -  `fragment`: this is a deprecated name for `reveal`, used in version 0.13 and earlier.

+Note that it is possible to set multiple classes on a codeblock by using pandoc fenced code block syntax.
+This allows you to to separate syntax highlighting from evaluation.
+You can use this to only evaluate certain snippets, or even evaluate using different commands or settings:

+    ---
+    patat:
+      eval:
+        python2:
+          command: python2
+        python3:
+          command: python3
+    ...

+    Snippet evaluated using an old python version:

+    ~~~{.python .python2}
+    print "Hello, world"
+    ~~~

+    Snippet evaluated using a more recent python version:

+    ~~~{.python .python3}
+    print("Hello, world")
+    ~~~

 Setting `reveal: false` and `replace: true` offers a way to "filter" code blocks, which can be used to render ASCII graphics.